circleci/circleci-docs/jekyll/_cci2/config-editor.md

 ## Smart tooltips

-When hovering over a CircleCI definition in your configuration file, a tooltip will appear, giving you additional information.
+When hovering over a CircleCI definition in your configuration file, a tooltip will appear, giving you additional information specific to CircleCI configuration syntax.

 ![Tooltips]({{ site.baseurl }}/assets/img/docs/config-editor-tooltips.png)

 ## Automatic validation

-If using the in-app Config Editor, your configuration will be automatically validated after every change.
+The config editor will automatically validate your configuration yaml after every change.

-At the bottom of the editor, you can verify whether or not your configuration is valid.
+At the bottom of the editor, you can verify that your configuration is valid.

 For a valid configuration, you will see the following: